Best (& Worst) States to Buy Investment Property in 2025

 Best states for buying investment property - Indiana

 Indiana’s super low cost of living makes it one of the cheapest states to live in.
 This even holds true in the capital of Indianapolis.
-Property taxes are a bit lower than other parts of the country, but the state does well with fixed 3.23% income tax rates.
+Property taxes are a bit lower than in other parts of the country, but the state does well with fixed 3.23% income tax rates.
 Median property values increase roughly 6% each year and are quite low at $148,900.

 As budget-friendly as Indiana is, median household incomes are $58,200, not far from the national average.
 30.7% of the population are renters, paying on average $920 each time rent is due.